Can I have a breast lift and implant done at the same time?

 This is a choice that must be made after a fully comprehensive discussion with your doctor.
 Beyond aesthetic differences, rupture rate, density, safety, and cost are quite different.
 The feeling of either is also different, along with weight differences, approach of care and more.
 Let’s discuss this in our office at your next appointment.

 Have any other questions?
-Call our office today at San Antonio Office Phone Number 210-496-2639!
+Call our office today at Remington Oaks Medical Building Phone Number 210-496-2639!